2021–22 Leeds United F.C. season: November

 Leeds started November with Leicester City visiting Elland Road, drawing 1–1.
 Leeds' following match was a 2–1 defeat at the Tottenham Hotspur Stadium, a 0–0 draw at Brighton followed.
 Leeds' following match against Crystal Palace at Elland Road was 0–0 as Raphinha floated in a corner kick and Liam Cooper’s connecting header was blocked by the hand of Palace defender Marc Guéhi.
 Raphinha slotted the penalty past Vicente Guaita to win the match for Leeds on 30 November.

 December

 Leeds started December against Brentford at Elland Road, drawing 2–2.
 Patrick Bamford scored his second goal of the season in second half stoppage time to earn a point for Leeds.
 Leeds travelled to Stamford Bridge to face Chelsea on 11 December, losing 3–2.
 Jorginho scored the winner for Chelsea in the 94th minute from the penalty spot.
 Leeds' biggest defeat of the season followed at the Etihad Stadium, losing 7–0.
 Leeds ended December with a 4–1 defeat at home to Arsenal.

 January

-Leeds started January by ending a drought of four games without a win, when Burnley visited Elland Road on 2 January, winning 3–1.
-Leeds' travelled to the London Stadium to face West Ham United on 16 January, winning 3–2.
-Jack Harrison scoring all three.
-Leeds ended January with a 1–0 defeat against Newcastle United at Elland Road.
+Leeds won 3–1 at home to Burnley in their opening match of 2022; Jack Harrison put Leeds 1–0 up in the 39th minute, though Maxwel Cornet equalised for Burnley with a 54th minute free-kick.
+Stuart Dallas put Leeds back ahead in the 77th minute, before Daniel James scored Leeds' third with a header in the second minute of second-half stoppage time.
+This was followed by a 3–2 away win against West Ham United on 16 January, with Harrison scoring all three goals to complete the first hat-trick of his career.
+Leeds then lost 1–0 at home to Newcastle United, with the only goal of the game being a Jonjo Shelvey free-kick.